 Although research work has been in existence for a long time, empirical and analytical-based knowledge of Catholic communities and ministries in Africa is extremely limited.
 This is why ASEC, in partnership with Georgetown University’s Center for Applied Research in the Apostolate (CARA), initiated a visiting scholar program for African Sisters.
-I, Sister Florence Emurayeveya, EHJ from Nigeria, am the second sister to receive the research fellowship.
+I, Sr. Florence Emurayeveya, EHJ from Nigeria, am the second sister to receive the research fellowship.

 CARA is well known in the United States for conducting research in Catholicism and the Catholic Church.
 My time at CARA has enhanced my knowledge in applied research by introducing me to the use of statistical (SPSS) software and how to apply it to different areas of research in the Catholic faith and ministries.
 Some of the projects I have worked on include: